Contact us to get Michael Cawley's fees and availability for your next event

 Cawley previously worked in the motor distribution business with Gowan Group, one of Ireland’s largest private companies and prior to that led a management buy-out in Athlone Extrusions, a plastics manufacturer.
 He is a chartered accountant and a commerce graduate of University College Cork, where he lectured in accounting.

-He has spoken widely in Europe, Africa and the U.S. on the travel and airline business, management, strategy and finance.
-Since stepping down from a full time role in Ryanair Michael has been appointed Chairman of Failte Ireland, the Irish national tourism development authority and is a non executive director of several companies including Ryanair and Paddy Power plc.
+Michael Cawley has spoken widely in Europe, Africa and the U.S. on the travel and airline business, management, strategy and finance.
+After stepping down from a full time role in Ryanair Michael was appointed Chairman of Failte Ireland, the Irish national tourism development authority.
+Though he resigned from this position in August 2020.
+He is currently a non executive director of several companies including Ryanair and Paddy Power plc.